shendrix07/sunmoontide/README.md

 The input for the Sun * Moon * Tide calendar maker is a NOAA Tide Prediction annual text file.
 The user of the calendar maker must manually download the NOAA Tide Prediction annual text file for the station and year for which s/he wants to make a calendar.
 The NOAA tide predictions website has both map and text search features so you can find the station nearest to your place of interest. http://tidesandcurrents.noaa.gov/tide_predictions.html

-Or just google “NOAA tide predictions”.

-The NOAA predictions can be updated over time.
-It is good to download the input file just before making the calendar, to be sure you are working with the most current data.

 To make the calendar look right, you will need to install 3 fonts on your system, and make sure matplotlib knows where to find them.
 These fonts are included with the package download.

 -------------